January 1, 2023

-Today is the day we have an opportunity to discard destructive old habits for healthy new ones, and with that in mind, I will share Dear Abby's often-requested list of New Year's Resolutions, which were adapted by my late mother, Pauline Phillips, from the original credo of Al-Anon:
+Today presents an opportunity to discard destructive old habits for healthy new ones, and with that in mind, I will share Dear Abby's often-requested list of New Year's Resolutions - which were adapted by my late mother, Pauline Phillips, from the original credo of

-JUST FOR TODAY: I will be happy.
+JUST FOR TODAY: I will decide to be happy.
 I will not dwell on thoughts that depress me.
 If my mind fills with clouds, I will chase them away and fill it with sunshine.

 JUST FOR TODAY: I will accept what is.
 I will face reality.
 I will correct those things that I can correct and accept those I cannot.

 JUST FOR TODAY: I will improve my mind.
 I will read something that requires effort, thought and concentration.
 I will not be a mental loafer.